OSINT: Foundations (Virtual Course)

 • Configuring your privacy settings

-• Configuring your search settings
+• Optimising your search settings

 • Essential OSINT tools and extensions